 Chronic venous insufficiency may cause: Swelling of the legs

 AchingDullnessTirednessCrampingRed or brown darkening of the skin on the legsVaricose veinsUlcers on legs, especially around the inside of the anklesScaling skin on legsHard, leathery skin on legs

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Images may be taken of your bodily structures.
 This can be done with:

 Treatment is aimed at maintaining blood flow and preventing it from pooling.
 Treatment involves the following:

 may help to improve skin redness.
-You also may be advised to use bandages or apply an antibiotic cream to help prevent skin infection.
+Bandages or antibiotic cream may be advised to help prevent skin infection.
 Wearing compression stockings may also promote healing.